Your First Therapy Session: A Survival Guide

 Well, This Is Awkward

 If your first few sessions feel awkward, you’re not alone.
 Starting therapy can be especially awkward if you’ve not been in therapy before.
+But it’s always pretty awkward regardless.

-If you feel weird at first when you're talking to your therapist, don't worry.
-It takes a while to get used to therapy, but you'll eventually get the hang of it.
-It's also important to understand that your first therapy sessions will be different from the sessions you'll have later.
+If you feel weird at first when you’re talking to your therapist, don’t worry.
+It takes a while to get used to therapy, but you’ll eventually get the hang of it.

-It can help to understand that, surprisingly, the purpose of your first few sessions isn’t therapy, but assessment.
-By learning some very specific things about your life, including your background, symptoms, relationships, work, health, and goals, your therapist can more accurately determine how to help you and how to start off on the right track.
+By learning some very specific things about your life, including details about your background, history, symptoms, relationships, work, health, and goals, your therapist can more accurately determine how to help you and how to start off on the right track.
 So, that’s where your therapist will begin.

 Collecting the Dots